 This photo is from 2014, visiting the castle in Heidelberg while on sabbatical at the University of Tübingen.
 I'm pondering either the legacy of Count Carl von Graimberg, or the hot chocolate to come shortly.

 Workwise, I'm an associate professor in the Department of Computing of Macquarie University, in Sydney, Australia.
-Before that, I spent two years at the University of Pennsylvania's Institute for Research in Cognitive Science.
+Before that, I was a research fellow at the University of Pennsylvania's Institute for Research in Cognitive Science.